Dynamic Values

-This guide will cover using Descope's dynamic keys within Descope flows, conditions, messaging templates, etc. Dynamic keys in Descope hold values of attributes regarding the user, device, etc., which users can utilize for various authentication flows.
-Dynamic keys can be used within Descope conditions, actions, connectors, etc.
+This guide will cover using dynamic values within Descope flows, conditions, messaging templates, etc. Dynamic values in Descope hold values of attributes regarding the user, device, etc., which users can utilize for various authentication flows.
+Dynamic values can be used within Descope conditions, actions, connectors, etc.

 Usage

-1. Dynamic keys can be specific items you may want to pass to the email or SMS for the various authentication methods as a part of custom templates.
+1. Dynamic values can be specific items you may want to pass to the email or SMS for the various authentication methods as a part of custom templates.
 Refer to custom templates here.

-2. These also can be utilized under conditional flows where users can check with values for respective keys to create conditional statements.
+2. These also can be utilized under conditional flows where users can check dynamic values to create conditional statements.

 3. You can also use these values to display to the user within the Descope flow screens.